 If you do decide to purchase Premier Support, USE IT.
 Schedule those Accelerators (my clients love those) and use them as a first line of defense for one-off questions.

 Similarly, if you work with a consultant, USE THEM.
 Understand how they will complement your team — whether that’s with strategy, content, design, execution, reporting, or something else — and put them to work where they can have the greatest impact on your business.
 Pick a proactive partner who will push you and make sure you get the value you were looking for from Pardot.

 And with either option — make sure you’re using external resources to grow your in-house capabilities and learn.

-Pardot Premiere Support vs. a Consultant
+Pardot Premier Support vs. a Salesforce consultant

 Let’s hear it in the comments!

 A really good read.
 As someone who’s had premier support as well as a consultant I lean twords consultant.
 When you have a problem you have to overly explain the details to Pardot support.
 They don’t know your business (even in my case at a multi billion dollar company) they generally still had no clue what we did, how our programs worked or who I was.

 So when I called my dedicated line, I wasn’t sure who I was going to have pickup on the other line.
 I got to know several people on the support desk.
 One in Particular was a rockstar (Sunny).
 But Sunny didn’t always pickup….
 I remember one time I had to literally explain to someone how tracker URLs worked so they could update it.
 I was told (“oh, we can’t do that”).
 This is really the only reason I ever used the line.

 All this to not bash support – they saved my $#*% more than a few times.
 But selecting someone I know vs someone I don’t know is more important to me.